shivam0307/Face-Recognition--Attendance-System/README.md

 3. Third, be able to pick out unique features of the face that you can use to tell it apart from other people— like how big the eyes are, how long the face is, etc.
 4. Finally, compare the unique features of that face to all the people you already know to determine the person’s name.

+## Required Dependencies

+1. numpy
+2. OpenCV
+3. cmake
+4. dlib
+5. face_recognition

+## Working of the System

+### Step 1: Importing Images
+As we have imported before we can use the same face_recognition.load_image_file() function to import our images.
+But when we have multiple images, importing them individually can become messy.
+Therefore we will write a script to import all images in a given folder at once.
+For this we will need the os library so we will import that first.
+We will store all the images in one list and their names in another.

+### Step 2: Compute Encodings
+Now that we have a list of images we can iterate through those and create a corresponding encoded list for known faces.
+To do this we will create a function.
+As earlier we will first convert it into RGB and then find its encoding using the face_encodings( ) function.
+Then we will append each encoding to our list.
+Now we can simply call the function with the images list as the input arguments.

+### Step 3: The While loop
+The while loop is created to run the webcam.
+But before the while loop we have to create a video capture object so that we can grab frames from the webcam.
+1. First we will read the image from the webcam and then resize it to quarter the size.
+This is done to increase the speed of the system.
+Even though the image being used is 1/4 th of the original, we will still use the original size while displaying.
+Next we will convert it to RGB.
+2. Once we have the webcam frame we will find all the faces in our image.
+The face_locations function is used for this purpose.
+Later we will find the face_encodings as well.
+3. Now we can match the current face encodings to our known faces encoding list to find the matches.
+We will also compute the distance.
+This is done to find the best match in case more than one face is detected at a time.
+Once we have the list of face distances we can find the minimum one, as this would be the best match.
+Now based on the index value we can determine the name of the person and display it on the original Image.

+### Step 4: Marking Attendance
+Lastly we are going to add the automated attendance code.
+We will start by writing a function that requires only one input which is the name of the user.
+First we open our Attendance file which is in csv format.
+Then we read all the lines and iterate through each line using a for loop.
+Next we can split using comma ‘,’.
+This will allow us to get the first element which is the name of the user.
+If the user in the camera already has an entry in the file then nothing will happen.
+On the other hand if the user is new then the name of the user along with the current time stamp will be stored.
+We can use the datetime class in the date time package to get the current time.